Agile innovation: Applying Agile and Lean practices to boost innovation

 1. Continuously review, adapt, and iterate

-At the end of each sprint, review the work completed, measure results, and gather feedback from stakeholders or target audience members.
+At the end of each sprint, review the work completed, measure innovation results, and gather feedback from stakeholders or target audience members.
 Use these metrics and feedback to make any necessary adjustments to the innovation plan or features for the next sprint.

 Agile innovation: Do more with less